SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed_Cascade_Gateway.md

 The **Riverbed Cascade Gateway** collects traffic information from different network devices such as routers or switches.
 It transmits its processed flow data through MNMP to Riverbed Cascade Profiler devices.

-This driver monitors the device status regarding CPU, memory and disk usage, and monitors its network interfaces.
+This connector monitors the device status regarding CPU, memory and disk usage, and monitors its network interfaces.

 ## About

-This driver polls SNMP tables and parameters.
+This connector polls SNMP tables and parameters.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**